pathogenwatch-oss/support/COMMUNITY_GUIDELINES.md

 # Discussion Forum Guidelines for Pathogenwatch

 # Why
-We never really expect to have to enforce these standards on the question and answer forum for an infectious disease
+We never really expect to have to enforce these standards on the question and answer forum for an infectious disease genomics website.
+But just in case, please follow the rules below.

 ## Rule 1: Stay On Topic